johnmckay-reward/explore-ni/api/README.md

-# Explore NI API
+# NI Experiences API

-Backend API for the Explore NI platform - a marketplace for Northern Ireland experiences.
+Backend API for the NI Experiences platform - a marketplace for Northern Ireland experiences.

 ## Tech Stack